Date of Degree

 Copyright 2010 Lance L. Roberts

 Roberts, Lance L..
-"Leadership safe practices snd their relationship with hospital deployment of the medication reconciliation innovation." dissertation, University of Iowa, 2010.
+"Leadership safe practices snd their relationship with hospital deployment of the medication reconciliation innovation."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.